 - A well deserved vacation!

 - Your stateroom – featuring centrally controlled air conditioning, large hull window with privacy curtains, individually controlled air fans, LED reading lights, hanging and storage lockers with ample storage space, bedding collection and towel sets, and en-suite bathroom and shower with vanity.
-(Forward staterooms have an additional v-berth forward for a child.)

 - All breakfasts, lunches, afternoon teas, and dinners aboard.